 Things to do nearby Burnthwaite Farm Cottage

 The valley of Wasdale must certainly be ranked as one of the most beautiful and tranquil places in the entire country.
 While its staggering scenery is a magnet for walkers, cyclists, divers, swimmers and general potterers it still retains its unspoiled quality and feeling of remoteness.
 It's a place with many superlatives attached to it, indeed it is the proud home of England's highest mountain, deepest lake, smallest church and also the competition for the World's biggest liar!
-Its beauty is such that the view from Wastwater was recently voted Britain's Favourite View.
 It's also home to some excellent pubs and even a microbrewery.
-Burnthwaite Farm is ideally placed at the very head of the valley to make the most of everything this special place has to offer.

-Stretching 12 miles from Wasdale Head at the top of the valley down to the village of Gosforth.
+The valley stretches for 12 miles from Wasdale Head down to the village of Gosforth.
 The fertile area at the valley bottom is a patchwork of fields which has scarcely changed since the 9th century when Norse farmers colonised the area.
-This then leads to the crystal clear lake and magnificent mountains rearing up to the sky.
-St Olaf's England's smallest church set amongst a small wood of yew trees.
+This then leads to the crystal clear lake and magnificent mountains rearing skyward from it.
+St Olaf's, England's smallest church, is set amongst a small wood of yew trees.
 The roof beams are said to have come from Viking ships.
 The churchyard holds the graves of many climbers who died on the fells.

-The valley offers unrivalled opportunities for walking with the mightiest Lakeland peaks (the Scafells) rearing up from the valley's floor being an obvious choice for the energetic and well prepared rambler.
-Don't be intimidated by the high mountains of the valley, there are plenty of less demanding options too for example the pleasant woodland walks around the village of Nether Wasdale and at the bottom of the lake.
+Wasdale offers unrivalled opportunities for walking with the mightiest Lakeland peaks, the Scafells rearing up from the valley's floor being an obvious choice for the energetic and well prepared rambler.
+Don't be intimidated by the high mountains of the valley.
+There are plenty of less demanding options too for example the pleasant woodland walks around the village of Nether Wasdale and at the bottom of the lake.

-The famous Wastwater Screes which appear to climb straight out of Wastwater's depths, rising to a height of almost 200ft and more than 200ft underneath the water.
-This immense wall of crags and shattered rock runs the length of the lake and is a sight to behold from the opposite shores of the lake.
+The famous Wastwater Screes appear to climb straight out of Wastwater's depths, rising to a height of almost 200ft.
+This immense wall of crags and shattered rock runs the length of the lake and is a sight to behold from the opposite shores of the lake especially at Sunset.
 For the sure-footed, there is a path directly beneath the Screes, crossing a tricky boulder field.

 Wastwater is an absolute jewel, a crystal clear lake which is a delight to behold.
-The lake is very peaceful as motor boats aren’t permitted (apart from the mountain rescue team!).
+The lake is very peaceful as motorboats aren’t permitted (apart from the mountain rescue team!).
 You are welcome to bring your own kayaks, canoes and rowing boats and enjoy the mountain scenery from a different perspective.
-There are plenty of picnic spots and beautiful places to swim or go for a paddle.
-A wild swimmer's paradise.
+There are plenty of picnic spots and beautiful places to swim or go for a paddle in fact it’s a wild swimmer's paradise.
 Wastwater is a magnet for divers and rumour has it there is a gnome garden in the depths of the murky waters and the remains of a WW2 airplane.
-For expert divers only of course.
-Why not just enjoy the view of this this beautiful body of water with a picnic on its shores?
+For expert divers only of course!

-12 miles away on the coast is Seascale, a victorian seaside village with an excellent local ice cream shop.
+Eight miles away from the foot of the lake is Seascale, a Victorian seaside village with an excellent local ice cream shop.
 Seascale is also home to an excellent links golf course.
 Walking south along the beach for a mile will take you to the sand dunes at Drigg.
 A great place for a family picnic and paddle on a sunny day or just for a wild and windswept winter walk.
-St Bees is another seaside village further up the coast offering lovely walks along to secluded coves to the north where you'll find RSPB viewing stations dotted along the way.
+St Bees is another seaside village further up the coast offering lovely walks along to secluded coves to the north.

-As summer draws to its close Wasdale and Eskdale both play host to agricultural shows.
-The Eskdale Show takes place on the last weekend of September.
-This is a famous Lakeland agricultural show of Herdwick Sheep which are bred and reared on the surrounding fells by local farmers.
-The show also has competition classes for hound dogs, terriers, sheep dogs, poultry and shepherds crooks.
-There are also stalls full of Cumbrian goods, sporting events for children, fell racing, Cumberland and Westmorland wrestling events and hound trailing.
-It’s an excellent window into local farming life and a great day out.
-The Wasdale Head Show and Shepherds Meet takes place in early October literally just on the doorstep.
-It is a great opportunity to mingle with the locals in stunning surroundings.
+The Wasdale Head Show and Shepherds Meet, which takes place in early October, is a great opportunity to mingle with the locals in stunning surroundings.
 Watch the fell runners making light work of the incredibly steep climb up Kirk Fell, sample the local ale and food stalls and browse the crafts.
-You can also see vintage machinery, watch the serious business of herdwick judging and shows.
+You can also see vintage machinery and watch the serious business of herdwick sheep judging.